Frames & Flowers Framed Thank You Card PP695

 Table built using Product Table Builder by The Crafty Owl - Independent Stampin' Up!
 Demonstrator.

 Today it's Sunday and time for this week's new challenge over at The Paper Players!
-It's my turn to host again this week and I have a colour challenge featuring some of my favourites for you to work with:
+It's the turn of our intrepid traveller, the lovely Jaydee, to host this week and she has a fun theme challenge for us to work with:

 Here's the low-down on today's card: